Showing posts with label Arts and Cultural Heritage. Show all posts

 Lion and Dragon Dance

-In Binondo, a district in Manila, a vibrant and colorful celebration happens every Chinese New year to welcome prosperity and abundance in businesses established by the Tsinoys, with a majority of the community coming from Fujian and Guangdong provinces in China.
+In Binondo, a district in Manila, a vibrant and colorful celebration happens every Chinese New Year to welcome prosperity and abundance in businesses established by the Tsinoys.
+The majority of the community comes from Fujian and Guangdong provinces in China.

 Grand Parade at Ongpin St. in Binondo